Me & My Library

 An after school staple

-by k.c, about 1 month agoI always went to the library as a kid sometimes for hours or just an afternoon pickup for something for March Break.
+by k.c, over 1 year agoI always went to the library as a kid sometimes for hours or just an afternoon pickup for something for March Break.
 But once I got to high school it felt like it fully cemented itself in my head as a true staple of any community.
 Me and my friends would always meet at the library to do projects throughout the year.
 Or when it was exam season we would rent a study room and study for law or history (I swear we were actually studying).
 Or when we finally learned to drive, and my friend would see me making...
 Continue reading

 -